inbo/oscibio/content/posts/forward-trajectory-visualizations.md

 ## Long-range surveillance radar

 The source data for our visualizations were gathered and processed by a bird radar detection system called [ROBIN](http://www.robinradar.com).
 The ROBIN system received a radar signal from two long-range surveillance radars in Belgium and the Netherlands.
 Every half hour radar measurements were sampled from ten successive high-resolution images and processed to extract location, ground speed, and track direction of individual birds or flocks.
 For this project we used data from the first two hours after sunset on April 6 and 7, 2013.
-During this period birds take-off from the radar locations to continue their noctural spring migration.
+During this period birds take-off from the radar locations to start their nocturnal spring migration.

 ## Forward trajectory model